clord/dotfiles/README.md

 	git clone https://github.com/clord/dotfiles.git

-then run `cd dotfiles; init` which will initialize your home directory.
+then run `cd dotfiles; init` to initialize your home directory with appropriate symlinks.
+WARNING: The above command will not make any backups of the files it clobbers.
+Only use if you know what you are doing.

 ## Adding new vim plugins